WitchPHD/decktuner_list_generator/README.md

 	3d.
 Get the workshop's last message time and creation time, and compare timestamps to the current time.

 		3dα.
-If the message is more than 20 days old, then set as inactive with deactivate()
+If the last message is more than 10 days old or is from the bot, then set as inactive with deactivate()

 		3dβ.
 If the workshop is less than 7 days old, mark with flag_new()